Loading...

 Now is the time to solve some examples to understand Archimedes' principle.

-Example: a block of wood floats in freshwater with two-fifth of its volume V submerged and in oil with 0.75V submerged.
-Find the density of (a) the wood (b) the oil.
+Example: a block of wood floats in freshwater with two-fifths of its volume V submerged and in oil with 0.75V submerged.
+Find the density of (a) the wood and (b) the oil.

-Solution: Since wood floats in water so its weight must be balanced with the buoyancy force.
+Solution: Since wood floats in water, its weight must be balanced with the buoyancy force.

 Example: an iron object of density $7.8\,{\rm g/cm^3}$ appears 200 N lighter in water than in air.